ADVERTISEMENT

 The S35 comes with the same ten sounds as the other 2022 Arius models.
 Outstanding here: the “CFX Grand” is a sample sound of a large Yamaha concert grand piano, also used in the more expensive Clavinova 700 series.
 An authentic and dynamically playable grand piano sound with a wide stereo image and realistic decay.

-The so-called Virtual Resonance Modeling (VRM) as another form of synthesis enhances the sound in terms of string resonance, damper resonance, and cabinet resonances.
-The only difference: You cannot individually adjust VRM parameters in the Arius series, which is possible with the Clavinovas.
+The so-called Virtual Resonance Modeling (VRM), as another form of synthesis, enhances the sound in terms of string resonance, damper resonance, and cabinet resonances.
+The only difference is that you cannot individually adjust VRM parameters in the Arius series, which is possible with the Clavinovas.
 Unlike its version in the YDP-165 and -S55, the CFX sound in the S35 and the YDP-145 models also comes without the “Smooth Release” feature.
 This function adjusts the decay of the grand piano to the playing style in even more detail.
 However, that does not detract from the sound quality itself.

 The panel on the right-hand side with power button and volume control.
 (Image Source: Yamaha)